Shrutii32/Buffer-7.0/Team 62  Smart Ticket Routing/README.md

 - Assigns ticket to least-loaded available agent
 - Department-wise agent grouping
 - Dynamic workload tracking
+- If no agent available, then the high priority tickets are assigned to supervisor which is hierarchially senior to the agents.

 ---

 ### 🔺 4.
 Supervisor Escalation System
 - High-priority tickets (score ≥ threshold) are escalated
 - If no agent is available, supervisor handles the ticket
+- This ensures that the critical and time sensitive issues get resolved in time.
 ---

 ### 📊 5.
 Priority Queue Processing